devbymike/mk3y.com/_posts/2015-11-03-I-am-an-atheist.md

 Regret that I held beliefs like “Homosexuals are deviants and shouldn’t be allowed to be married.”

-Regret that many of the beliefs I held as a direct result in my belief in Christianity, directly or indirectly contribute to the oppression and abuse of others.
+Regret that many of the beliefs I held damaged relationships with people.

-Anger that I was niece enough to believe in things that seem obvious now.
+Anger that I was naive enough to believe in things that seem obvious now.
 But at the same time, a deep understanding of why and how others believe what they believe.
+Perhaps sympathy too.

 Anger that those beliefs that I held, do in fact inflict massive societal ill.
 Cause harm to millions of people in various types of ways.
 And in some cases are holding our society as a whole back.

+But in this, there is also great relief and peace.
+The lie of sin is removed from my life.
+I can make mistakes, dust off my feet and move forward.
+I am accountable for my mistakes.
+I am not a broken person who needs Jesus.
+There is no hole in my heart that only God can fill.
+These are lies of bondage.

-But in this, there is also great joy.
-And a new view on life and it’s meaning.
+A new view on life and it’s meaning.
 It feels richer and more beautiful than before.
 Rather than living my life for some final reward, I live in the here and the now.
 The present moment.
 There is no fear of uncertainty, no fear of hell fire.
 No fear or worry about whether I have the right theology.

 I want to close with a quote by Christopher Hitchens